rapidsai/ptxcompiler/README.md

 This function spawns a new process to check the CUDA Driver and Runtime versions, so it can be safely called at any point in a process.
 It will only patch Numba when the Runtime version exceeds the Driver version.

-# To do

-- Better test coverage
-- Add testing of the Numba patch function
-- Conda packaging